Longjawed galaxias

 Longjawed galaxias are slender and elongate, having coloration consisting of spots and indistinct bands of various shades of brown and grey.
 The single dorsal and anal fins are about two thirds of the way along the body.
 Like all galaxiids it lacks scales and has a thick, leathery skin covered with mucus.
 The lower jaw is forward of the upper, giving rise to its common name.
+It grows to a length of up to 9 cm.

+It is New Zealand's rarest native fish, sometimes known as ‘jaws’.